 George Blaustein is senior lecturer of American Studies and History at the University of Amsterdam.
 He is the author of Nightmare Envy & Other Stories: American Culture and European Reconstruction (Oxford University Press, 2018), a study of Americanist writing and institutions in the 20th century.
 His essays and reviews have appeared in N+1, New Yorker.com, The New Republic, Vrij Nederland, and De Groene Amsterdammer, as well as Amerikastudien/American Studies and American Quarterly.
-He received his doctorate in the History of American Civilization from Harvard University, and is the president of the Netherlands American Studies Association (NASA).
+He received his doctorate in the History of American Civilization from Harvard University, and was the president of the Netherlands American Studies Association (NASA) from 2014 to 2020.

 Nightmare Envy & Other Stories: American Culture and European Reconstruction (New York: Oxford University Press, 2018)